samsquire/ideas4/README.md

 Essentially combine CRDT technology with diff technology so merges are always seamless.

-Assume there are two edits to the database and they both have previous versions A and B, find the common ancestor version of A and B which is S. Then diff3 can be used in a three way merge repeatedly between all versions from S to to and B.
+Assume there are two edits to the database and they both have previous versions A and B, find the common ancestor version of A and B which is S. Then diff3 can be used in a three way merge repeatedly between all versions from S to A and B.

 You can see my implementation of diff3 and three way merge in my [text-diff repository](https://github.com/samsquire/text-diff).
 I implemented MerkleClocks in [merkle-crdt repository](https://github.com/samsquire/merkle-crdt).
 I would like to implement seamless merge in my applications.